vnmakarov/mir/MIR.md

       in any combination
   * MIR function creation is finished by calling API function `MIR_finish_func (MIR_context_t ctx)`
   * You can create only one MIR function at any given time
-  * MIR text function syntax looks the folowing (arg-var always has a name besides type):
+  * MIR text function syntax looks the following (arg-var always has a name besides type):
 ```
     <function name>: func {<result type>, } [ arg-var {, <arg-var> } [, ...]]
                      {<insn>}